LicenseKit/website/pages/licenses/file.md

 description: LicenseKit lets you define licenses in plain text files.
 ---

-File-based licenses let you bundle license files from another license system with your product.
-The licenses are compiled into the binary and can be validated even when offline.
+File-based licenses is a great alternative if you want to bundle many licenses in your product binary.
+The license file is bundled with the binary and can be validated even when offline.

-LicenseKit licenses lets you define customer information and license information like tier, activation and expiration date, supported platforms, included features, and much more.

-File-based licenses require new versions of your software to add and remove licenses and update the information of already released licenses.
+## How does it work?

+File-based licenses let you bundle license files together with your product binary.
+You can also refer to files at any URL, for instance if you send the license file to your customers.

+Files is a great alternative if you want to batch export licenses from another license system and use them in your product.
+LicenseKit makes it easy to parse huge datasets into a license representation.

+If your license files are built into the product binary, you must release new product versions to add, remove and edit licenses.

+## License expiration

-You can choose if a license should expire on its expiration date, or if you want your customer to be able to keep using it in all versions it is active in.
+You can choose if a license should expire on its expiration date, or if you want your customer to be able to keep using it in all versions where the license was active.

+The model you choose really depends on your business model.
+Companies like Sketch let you use expired licenses, with hope that new features will make you renew your license.